0xd4rk5id3/0xd4rk5id3.github.io/posts/tryhackme/Source.md

+## Source - TryHackMe

-## Welcome to this Walk-through Guide
+Welcome to this Walk-through Guide
 Today, I will walk you through step by step on how to solve and pwn the Source machine on TryHackMe.

 ## Footprinting